StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 * All WooCommerce products on one screen with a smooth mouse wheel or touchpad scrolling.
 * Image thumbnails for easier identification of your WooCommerce Inventory.
 * Short product names overview including the products' ID and SKU.
 Change SKUs on the fly from one screen.
+Now with direct edit links.
+* Purchase prices now included with direct edit from the Stock Central page.
+WooCommerce inventory management was never easier.
+* Suppliers column and fully filtered product list by Suppliers name.
 * Quickly edit the Product Price and Product Sale Price including the date ranges of your sales.
 Now bulk editing available.
 * Change, edit or update the inventory of every WooCommerce product in your database.
 Changes immediately reflect the front-end of your site.
 * Weekly and Fortnightly Sales, Lost Sales and Inventory Level Indicators to help you with re-ordering plan.